Annual Scientific Meeting 2024

 Speakers

 Prof Anthony Joshua is the Chair of the Australasian Ocular Melanoma Alliance (AOMA) and leads the Australian arm of the global Uveal Melanoma Registry.
 He is Head of Department, Department of Medical Oncology at the Kinghorn Cancer Centre, St Vincent’s Hospital Sydney and the Translational Oncology co-lead at the Garvan Medical Research Institute in Sydney.
-He is also a Professor at the St Vincent’s Clinical School, University of NSW.
+He is also a Professor at the St Vincent’s Clinical School, UNSW Sydney.
 Prof Joshua’s research interests include circulating tumour DNA, tumour heterogeneity and autophagy.

 Talks: